Mexican Gray Wolf

 At this time, the last remaining Mexican gray wolves in the wild of the U.S. and Mexico were caught and efforts began.
 In 1982, the U.S.F.W.S. approved the Mexican Gray Wolf Recovery Plan, which aided in finding appropriate strategies to allow the Mexican gray wolf populations to recover.

-Over time, the captive breeding program and the recovery program grew with huge success, and in 1998, 11 captive-bred Mexican gray wolves were released into the wild in a small area of Arizona and New Mexico.
-There are now roughly 131 Mexican wolves in the wild in the U.S. and about 30 in the wild in Mexico, as well as approximately 315 in captive breeding facilities.
+Over time, the captive breeding program and the recovery program grew with great success, and in 1998, 11 captive-bred Mexican gray wolves were released into the wild in a small area of Arizona and New Mexico.
+Upon the conclusion of a 2019 survey, there were 163 Mexican wolves in the wild in the U.S. - a 24 percent increase from 2018.
+There are also roughly 30 in the wild in Mexico, as well as more than 300 in captive breeding facilities.